BartolomeoZisa/LLMDesignPatternRefactoring/commenti.md

-there are some errors either because the code isn't finished or because it's forgetting imports (this is probably a problem in my parsing)
+there are some errors either because the code isn't finished or because it's forgetting imports (this is probably a problem in my parsing) still problems in formmatting

+xml6 openai tried using comments for structure, but there are some errors. cafecito is good icecream has dictionaries sword is bad

+xml5 still seems the best for openai

+adapter:
+calculator good
+gridmovent 1/3 good
+roundhole 3/3 flawed

 Code review
  add skip when already reviewed